What is SHA-2

 Developed by the National Institute of Standards and Technology (NIST), SHA-2 represents the most current set of cryptographic hash functions.
 At a micro level, SHA-2 is based on a set of four hash functions — 224, 256, 384 or 512 bits — which strengthens the original SHA-1 hash function released in 1995 by the NIST.

-In fact, the SHA-2 standard may be used with any of Entrust's digital certificates, including Code Signing.
+In fact, the SHA-2 standard may be used with all of Entrust's digital certificates, including Code Signing.

 Though most organizations won't experience any compatibility difficulties, some older systems — such as those running Microsoft Windows XP SP2 (or older) or outdated Web browsers — are unable to support SHA-2 encryption.
-In these situations, administrators will need to either use SHA-1 certificates or upgrade these systems to SHA-2-supported configurations.
+In these situations, administrators are recommended to upgrade these systems to SHA-2-supported configurations if they rely on the users’ browsers providing public trust.Migrate from SHA-1